 Use HELP for help.

-To form the cluster we need to run second Cassandra container cassandra2
+To form the cluster we need to run second Cassandra container cassandra2 and

-connect it to cassandra1
+connect it to cassandra1.

 $ docker run --name cassandra2 -m 2g -d \